toschkabirne/foxAndchicks/To_DO.md

 # Animal

 - Create animal class that predator and prey inherit from (DONE)
 - Is sight possible accross borders?
-(It seems like preys tend to cluster at the borders)
+(It seems like preys tend to cluster at the borders) (DONE)

 # Neural